-4.2 Several orders for the same value provided
+4.2 Several barter orders for the same value offered

-Several orders of the same owner can be made on a single value.
-It is done by using as third parameter of fsubmitorder the reference of a previous order providing this value.
+Several orders of the same owner can be made on a single value offered.
+It is done by using as third parameter of fsubmitorder the reference of an order previously inserted that was offering this value.